sihamark/ComposeToPdf/README.md

 - [ ] UI: show pdf generation result in ui
 - [ ] UI: open resulting file from the app
 - [ ] UI: Style Document, show preview in app
+- [ ] Docs: Write Tutorial for others with examples